Published 18th February 2021

 The miner who solves the puzzle then broadcasts the group to the network together with its hash, and the group is added as the latest block in the chain.
 This block of transactions – including your payment – is now immutable and your public key balance has been updated.

-The proof of work algorithm is another layer of security; because puzzles take so much energy to solve, it’s counterproductive for hackers to tamper with the mining process.
+The proof of work algorithm is another layer of security; because puzzles take so much energy to solving, it’s counterproductive for hackers to tamper with the mining process.

 Where do I buy Bitcoin?